proJM-Coding/proJM-pack/index.md

 - Diffrent sounds for explosions and bows.

 ---
+# How do I use the pack?
+---
 ## Q&A:
 ### Does it work for all packs?
 > Yes it does but it works best for 16x16 packs and packs that stick to a vanilla feel.